Paid Time Off

 • First, practice self-care.
 To best support others, start with yourself.

 • Discuss PTO scheduling in team meetings.
-This enables the coordination of responsibilities and overlapping of time off and builds a supportive work atmosphere within your team.
+This enables the coordination of responsibilities and overlapping time off and builds a supportive work atmosphere within your team.

 • Encourage work-life balance.
 Discuss the impact of unhealthy work habits and how the benefits of taking time off can enhance overall well-being and creativity.
 This is especially important for staff who frequently tend to work beyond reasonable expectations.